-The permitted industrial activity facility owner/operator is the organization or individual(s) designated by management to oversee the day-to-day operation and maintenance of each facility and its associated stormwater outfalls.
-The designated owner/operator may be the Facility Operations Manager, Maintenance Manager, or Group Leader that is responsible for the buildings, facilities, and areas where the stormwater outfall is located.
+The permitted industrial activity facility owner/operator is the organization or individual(s) designated by management to oversee the day-to-day operation and maintenance of each regulated facility and its associated stormwater control measures (SCMs) and outfalls.
+The designated owner/operator may be the FOD, Facility Operations Manager, Maintenance Manager, or Group Leader responsible for the buildings, facilities, and areas where the SCMs and outfalls are located.
 The MSGP Program interfaces with the owners/operators to assist in determining appropriate maintenance, corrective actions, inspections, site walks, and monitoring.